AkhilReddyModugu/chat-app/README.md

-# 🌟 Real-Time Chat Application
+# 🌟 MERN stack Chat Application

 This project is a full-featured **Real-Time Chat Application** built with the **MERN stack** and **Socket.io**, designed for smooth real-time communication.
 Styled using **Tailwind CSS** and **Daisy UI**, the app incorporates modern technologies for an intuitive and efficient user experience.